 Well rotted compost created naturally contains the primary plant nutrients – nitrogen, phosphorus and potassium.
 Compost that you buy will include these nutrients in different amounts but also in a way that is designed to release the nutrients over a period of time.

 Tomatoes grow well in multi-purpose compost, but also require lots of water, so compost that does not dry out is best.
 Nitrogen-rich composts will also help tomatoes.
 When tomatoes are fruiting you should check the dryness of the compost at least twice a day.
 If you start tomatoes off inside you can move them and other vegetables outside in May.

 Where to buy the best compost for growing vegetables

 You can buy compost for growing vegetables from any garden centre or store that sells compost.
-You can opt for brand names such as John Innes, or own-brand versions.
+The best bagged compost for vegetable gardens have some great brand names such as John Innes, or own-brand versions.
 We’d recommend ordering your compost online and getting it delivered to save on shopping trips – and, to be honest, compost bags and grow bags are heavy and a pain to transport.
 Here are our recommendations for the best compost for growing vegetables online.

 Why do I need compost for growing vegetables?

 Using compost in either grow bags or in containers is quite simply the quickest and easiest way to get started growing vegetables.
 You can ensure that the compost includes all the required nutrients to make your vegetable plants grow to their best ability and taste.
 Using regular soil from your garden simply doesn’t contain the nutrients that vegetables need for proper growth and taste.
 You can use soil from your garden, but you’ll need to either pretreat it with compost and manure (4 months before you want to use it) or add nutrients to it in order to get the best results.

 It’s much quicker and more effective to use tried and tested composts that will increase your success rate in growing vegetables.